 Many people believe that autopsies should only be performed when there is uncertainty as to the cause of death.
-Although this is certainly a valid reason for an autopsy, it is not the only reason.
+Although this is a valid reason for an autopsy, it is not the only reason.
 The purpose of an autopsy is two-fold: 1) to thoroughly evaluate the presence and extent of human disease in patients and 2) to evaluate the effectiveness of therapeutic procedures for the benefit of patient families, our staff, and the future practice of medicine.
 The personnel involved in the autopsy are able to see the physical manifestations of human disease during the post-mortem examination.
 The results of the autopsy are also used to develop quality assurance data and health care quality outcome measures for the Yale New Haven Hospital.

 An autopsy can be reassuring for the family.
-As part of the autopsy consent process, the family has the option to place some limitations on the both the retention of organs and the extent of the autopsy.
+As part of the autopsy consent process, the family has the option to place limitations on the both the retention of organs and the extent of the autopsy.
 Please note that any limitations may compromise the diagnostic value of the autopsy, or may limit the usefulness of the autopsy for education, quality improvement, or research purposes.
 These items are discussed below.

 Autopsies are diagnostic by nature, and can help a family learn more information about the disease processes that caused a patient’s demise.
 For example, an autopsy could identify an unknown primary cancer, or it can allow doctors to perform examinations that were not feasible when the patient was alive.
 An autopsy offers clinicians the best opportunity to obtain a more complete understanding of why the patient passed.